 Established in 2016, the Creative Economies Lab (formerly Creative Economy Unit) is a research and delivery team within UWE Bristol’s Digital Cultures Research Centre (DCRC).

-We have been funded over £10m to develop platforms for creative practitioners, businesses, thinkers, artists, and academics to collaborate.
-Our projects explore questions about the role of emerging technologies in our everyday lives and futures – from data, surveillance and control to the promises and problems of Artificial Intelligence, the role of technology in togetherness and performance, to human-centred responses to climate change.
+The projects we fund have explored questions about the role of emerging technologies in our everyday lives and futures – from data, surveillance and control to the promises and problems of Artificial Intelligence, the role of technology in togetherness and performance, to human-centred responses to climate change.